MicrosoftDocs/mixed-reality/mrtk-unity/index.md

 ## Example scenes

 MRTK provides example scenes that demonstrate how to use MRTK's features.
 You can find example scenes under Assets/MRTK/Examples/Demos folder.
+Read [Example scenes](running-example-scenes.md) page to learn how to acquire and run example scenes.
 [Hand Interaction Examples scene](features/example-scenes/hand-interaction-examples.md) is a great place to start experiencing MRTK's building blocks for interactions and UI.

 [![Example Scene 2](features/images/MRTK_Examples.png)](features/example-scenes/hand-interaction-examples.md)